 The method and outcome have been hailed by scientists who were not involved in the study.
 Amy L. Orsborn, a bioengineer at the University of Washington, said: “This study is an important and clear advance for intracortical brain-computer interfaces.
 One obvious reason why is because they achieved a huge leap in performance on a challenging but important task like typing.
 It’s also the most significant demonstration to date of leveraging established tools in machine learning, like predictive language models, to improve BCIs.”

 A similar view was shared by a neurologist associated with Thomas Jefferson University named Mijail D. Serruya.
-Serruya thinks his research can be aligned with this to aid people coping with brain trauma.
+Serruya thinks his research can be aligned with this brain-computer interface to aid people coping with brain trauma.
 He added: “We have shown that motor-control signals can be decoded [following a stroke], implying that some of the decoding approaches developed by Willett might have applications beyond people with spinal cord injury.”

 The team led by Willett is now putting a focus on decoding some more forms of communication and they will rerun the typing experiment.
 They will experiment using more people coping with paralysis.
 Translating the brain’s way of dealing with handwriting is a step in restoring basic communication skills.